kreijack/bombrowser/tests/TESTS.md

 ### Test 10.16.4 - children too early

 Test description:
-- enter in the edit dialog of code ASS-A
+- enter in the edit dialog of code TEST.ASS-A
 - enter in the edit date dialog
 - change the "To date" to 2020-06-01
 - press "Save button"
-- enter in the edit dialog of code COMP-B
+- enter in the edit dialog of code TEST-B
 - enter in the edit date dialog
 - change the "To date" to 2020-03-01
 - press "Save button"